Freshdesk For WHMCS

-Proceed to 'Addons' → 'Freshdesk' → 'Server Configuration', here you have to enter any data required to connect your WHMCS with Freshdesk server.
+Proceed to 'Addons' → 'Freshdesk' → 'Server Configuration', here you have to enter any data required to connect your WHMCS with the Freshdesk server.

 |Enter your Freshdesk details:

 |Finally, move to 'Setup' → 'General Settings' → 'Support' in your WHMCS.|

-There choose 'Freshdesk' support module from a dropdown menu and save changes.
+There choose the 'Freshdesk' support module from a dropdown menu and save changes.

 |Good job!
 Now your WHMCS is connected with the Freshdesk support system.|

 |Once Freshdesk For WHMCS is installed and the connection is configured, you can create/update your ticket departments and begin using them.|

-Each ticket department you create in the Freshdesk will be available for your customers in WHMCS client area.
+Each ticket department you create in Freshdesk will be available for your customers in WHMCS client area.

 |Before you start your actual work on support tickets with Freshdesk For WHMCS, move again to 'Addons' → 'Freshdesk' → 'Settings' → 'Ticket Settings'. |

-This section of the addon allows easy and comfortable management of the way tickets are displayed in your client area, their visibility, sorting etc.
+This section of the addon allows an easy and comfortable management of the way tickets are displayed in your client area, their visibility, sorting etc.

 |In the first box 'Options', you may enable some basic settings that will be applied to tickets view in the client area.|